-- 1. Building Lots: Building lot requirements designate the minimum area that a given building or Development Tract can be built on in a specific District.
-Minimum lot sizes are defined in Section 9.4 for each of the Building Types. - 2.
-Number of Buildings: No more than one principal building is allowed on a building lot except where otherwise specified in this section. - 3.
+1. Building Lot: Minimum lot sizes are defined in Section 9.4 for each of the Building Types.

+- 2. Number of Buildings: Only one principal building is allowed on a building lot except where otherwise permitted in this section. - 3.
 Building Placement: No principal buildings and/or accessory structures shall be located in any required front, side, or rear setbacks except as otherwise permitted in this section.
 Building placement standards are set forth for each Building Type in Section 9.4.

 4. Build-To-Zones (BTZ): The area between the minimum front setback and maximum front setback is the Primary Street Build-To-Zone (BTZ) in which the front façade of the primary building facing the primary street shall be placed.
-If the lot is on a street corner, the side façade facing the secondary street shall also be placed in the required Secondary Street Build-To-Zone.
+If the lot is on a street corner, the side façade facing the secondary street shall be placed in the required Secondary Street Build-To-Zone.
 The BTZ is defined for each Building Type in Section 9.4.

-5. Build-To-Zone Occupancy (BTZO): The width of the primary building façade facing the Primary Street measured as a percentage of the street frontage shall determine the percentage occupancy of the Build-To-Zone.
-Primary BTZ Occupancy shall be equal to

-- at least 50% of the frontage width at the street line unless otherwise specified in the Building Type standards in Section 9.4. - 6.
-Facade Orientation: The front facade and entrance of a principal building must be built parallel to a street right-of-way (ROW) line.
-On a corner lot, the building façade may be retracted up to 30 feet at a 45-degree angle between the curb radius to allow for Outdoor Amenity Space and for clear site distance at the corner.
+- 5. Build-To-Zone Occupancy (BTZO): The width of the primary building façade facing the primary street measured as a percentage of the street frontage shall determine the percentage occupancy of the Build-To-Zone.
+Primary BTZ occupancy shall be equal to at least 50% of the frontage width at the street R.O.W. line unless otherwise specified in the Building Type standards in Section 9.4. - 6.
+Façade Orientation: The front façade and entrance of a principal building must be built parallel to a street R.O.W. line.
+On a corner lot, the building façade may be retracted up to 30 feet between the curb radius to allow for Outdoor Amenity Space.